CanonicalLtd/maas-docs/en/index.md

 Once you are done with a node you have allocated you send it back to the pool for re-use.

-Note that [Juju](https://jujucharms.com/docs/stable/about-juju) is designed to work with MAAS.
+Note that [Juju][about-juju] is designed to work with MAAS.
 In this case, MAAS becomes a sort of backend (resource pool) for Juju, or a "cloud provider" in Juju terminology.
 However, everything that was stated earlier still applies.
 For instance, if Juju removes a machine then MAAS will, in turn, release that machine to the pool.

 ## Key components and colocation of all services

 The key components of a MAAS installation are the region controller and the rack controller.
-See [Concepts and terms](intro-concepts.md#controllers) for how each are defined.
+See [Concepts and terms][controllers] for how each are defined.

 Unless there is specific reason not to, it is recommended to have both controllers residing on the same system.
 A no-fuss way to achieve this is by